badranyoussef/3sem-assignment/week04/README.md

 ## Overview

-- Your name
+- Youssef Badran
-- which assignment are included
+- All assignments
-- which one are completed and which one are not
+- Assignment 4 is not complete.

 ## Friday presentation
 - add the friday presentation into the weekly folder